gift-surg/endocal/README.md

 **Note:** Please check out [these hints](doc/issues.md) if you encounter any issues with endocal.

-To install: `pip install endocal`.
+To install endocal: `pip install endocal`

-To test your installation type: `endocal-test`:
+To test your installation:

+* Launch the test application by running `endocal-test`:
-* See [this screenshot](endocal/res/screenshot-start.png) for what to expect on launching the application.
+* [This screenshot](endocal/res/screenshot-start.png) shows you what to expect on launching the application.
-* To perform an optical distortion calibration, follow the instructions shown in red on top of the window.
-While acquiring calibration data, detected calibration pattern blobs will be emphasized with a virtual overlay as in [this screenshot](endocal/res/screenshot-detection.png).
+* To perform an optical distortion calibration, follow the instructions shown in red on top of the application window.
+* While acquiring calibration data, detected calibration pattern blobs will be emphasized with a virtual overlay as in [this screenshot](endocal/res/screenshot-detection.png).
-* All data for each calibration will be saved in the sub-folder of a folder called `tmp-sample_002`, created within the current folder.
-These include:
+* All data for each calibration will be saved in a human-readably time-stamped, uniquely-named folder within a root folder named `tmp-sample_002` created within the folder where the application was launched.
-  * Calibration parameters saved as `calibration.yml`
+For instance `tmp-sample_002/2018-02-08-11-03-19-AHDHO` for a calibration run on 8 February 2018 at 11:03 am.
+The saved data includes:
+  * A [YAML][yaml] file named `calibration.yml` with the computed calibration parameters
   * Frames used for calibration saved as indexed image files, e.g. `frame_009.jpg`
-* After performing a calibration, the application will automatically show the undistorted images to the right as shown in [this screenshot](endocal/res/screenshot-undistort.png).
+* After performing a calibration, the application will automatically show the undistorted images in real time to the right of the application window as in [this screenshot](endocal/res/screenshot-undistort.png).

-To remove: `pip uninstall endocal`.
+To uninstall endocal: `pip uninstall endocal`

 ## How to use